-Composer Daniel Thomas Davis’ wide range of musical activities has taken him from the stages of Carnegie Hall and the Royal Opera House to monasteries in the Horn of Africa to directing new-music festivals in the rural South.
+Composer and sound artist Daniel Thomas Davis’ wide range of musical activities has taken him from the stages of Carnegie Hall and the Royal Opera House to monasteries in the Horn of Africa to playing electric hurdy-gurdy alongside life-size puppets.
 Praised as “fun and unpretentious” by The New Yorker, he creates music singled out for its “soul-wrenching” connection to the human voice and its “deft and beautiful, rich harmonic and textural language.”
 (Classical Voice North America).

-In the past two seasons, he has enjoyed the premieres of three new operas – SIX.
+In recent years, Davis has enjoyed the premieres of three new operas: SIX.
 TWENTY.
-OUTRAGEOUS. in an American Opera Projects/Symphony Space co-production directed and designed by polymath artist Doug Fitch, Family Secrets (or Kith & Kin) with North Carolina Opera in Raleigh, and The Impossible She with Rhymes with Opera at the New York Opera Fest.
-Each opera premiered to entirely sold-out audiences and to glowing critical responses – as evidenced by Parterre’s assessment of The Impossible She as “a towering musical achievement, a hugely complex work packing a whopping political and intellectual punch,” which positions “contemporary opera as an important tool for political and historical commentary, for magnifying marginalized voices, for sharing long-lost stories, and for finding solutions to a tumultuous present in a distant past.”
+OUTRAGEOUS. in an American Opera Projects/Symphony Space co-production directed and designed by polymath artist Doug Fitch; Family Secrets (or Kith & Kin) with North Carolina Opera in Raleigh; and The Impossible She with Rhymes with Opera at the New York Opera Fest.
+Each opera premiered to sold-out audiences and to glowing critical responses — as evidenced by Parterre’s assessment of The Impossible She as “a towering musical achievement, a hugely complex work packing a whopping political and intellectual punch,” which positions “contemporary opera as an important tool for political and historical commentary, for magnifying marginalized voices, for sharing long-lost stories, and for finding solutions to a tumultuous present in a distant past.”

 For sounds and more information: www.danielthomasdavis.com